 Curiously, August saw a hardware release that was simultaneously great and not that important — and a minor software update that was huge, at least for certain people.
 The hardware was a revised 27-inch iMac and in any other month, it would be getting rave reviews.

 It got pretty rave reviews in this month, too, but hanging over it was the fact that Apple Silicon is coming.
-This new iMac may well be the final Intel-based one, so for all its much improved specifications, optional improved screen, improved everything, you have to hesitate before buying it.
+Even in August, before the new Apple Silicon Macs began launching, it looked likely that this new iMac could well be the final Intel-based one.
+So for all its much improved specifications, optional improved screen, improved everything, you have to hesitate before buying it.

 There was also a revision to the 21.5-inch iMac, but even Apple didn't claim it was significant enough to call it a new model.
 The sole thing that has changed is that there is no longer an option to buy one with a spinning hard disk.